 - Less manual work: Schedulers and call center leaders save tons of time because they no longer have to build schedules manually, deciding shift by shift who will work when and factoring in dozens of time off requests.

-- Fewer individual requests: Letting people indicate their preferred work times allows them to deselect times that conflict with life events (doctor’s appointments, childcare, etc.), lowering the number of individual schedule change requests that come in.
+- Fewer individual requests: Letting people indicate their preferred work times allow them to deselect times that conflict with life events (doctor’s appointments, childcare, etc.), lowering the number of individual schedule change requests that come in.

-Why Choose Workforce Management?
+Why Choose Workforce Management for Call Center Shifts?

-Shift bidding can be a net win for your workforce and your management team, but by itself it doesn’t completely solve the problem of manually scheduling who works when.
+Shift bidding can be a net win for your workforce and your management team, but by itself, it doesn’t completely solve the problem of manually scheduling who works when.
 Shift bidding alone tells you who wants to work when, but a manager or shift leader must still make the call for who does work when.
 There’s also the issue of setting call center shift patterns to create a call center shift schedule that meets the company’s needs — something that can involve a lot of guesswork and plenty of errors if done manually.
 Contact Intradiem to learn more today.